diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 ## Enter Watchdog

-But the Pis are very resourcefull tools.
+But the Pis are very resourceful tools.
 And one of their underdocumented features is a builtin hardware watchdog.
 This little hardware service will _once enabled_ watch the system activity and automatically power cycle the Raspberry Pi once it gets stuck.

 So if you're running your Raspberry Pi as a remote sensor reachable remotely from any place in the world with Diode network, then we recommend to enable this hardware watchdog for your devices as well.